cph1368/BarChart-master-SWIFTUI/README.md

 Exploring 3rd Party Library - Github link here - ##https://github.com/romanbaitaliuk/BarChart

+My task is to replicate the design requirement and explore 3rd party Chart library - SwiftUI

 ## SwiftUI BarChart
 Lightweight and easy to use SwiftUI chart library for all Apple platforms